gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 1 km² at the equator).
 Since the release of the first version of the database in 2005 [@HijmCame05], it became the most common source of climate data for SDM studies [@BootNix14].
-The variables we used were different measures of temperature and precipitation(@tbl:wc_vars), and they have been show to have very high global cross-validation coefficients (> 0.99 and 0.86 respectively) [@FickHijm17].
+The variables we used were different measures of temperature and precipitation (@tbl:wc_vars), which very high global cross-validation coefficients (> 0.99 and 0.86 respectively) [@FickHijm17].
 We chose to use the coarser 10 arc-minutes resolution in our preliminary analyses, as we believed it was sufficient for proof of concept of our method.
 However, @HijmCame05 showed high within-grid cell variation in the 10 arc-minutes data,